MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparent2DCutoutAssets.md

 2. Click Add New → 3D Model.
 3. In the Import Model(s) window click “+ Choose files on your device” and select:
    -  MATERIAL_BA.png
-   -  Alien.fbx  (or your exported FBX)
+   -  Alien.fbx

 5. Click Import and wait for Horizon Worlds to process the asset.
-Processing may take a moment; if it fails, try re-exporting or a different browser.
-Make sure: “Preserve offset pivots” is OFF.
+Processing may take a moment.
-6. Once processing completes you can place the cut-out in your world and test collision, lighting, and scale.
+6. Once processing completes you can place the cutout in your world.

 ## Step-By-Step Video Tutorial